Hanuman: Thailand

 Hanuman plays a significantly more prominent role in the Ramakien.
-In contrast to the strict devoted lifestyle to Lord Rama of his Indian counterpart, Hanuman is known in Thailand as a promiscuous and flirtatious character.
+In contrast to the strict devoted lifestyle to Rama of his Indian counterpart, Hanuman is known in Thailand as a promiscuous and flirtatious figure.
 One famous episode of the Ramakien has him fall in love with the mermaid Suvannamaccha and fathering Macchanu with her.
 In another, Hanuman takes on the form of Ravana and sleeps with Mandodari, Ravana's consort, thus destroying her chastity, which was the last protection for Ravana's life.

 As in the Indian tradition, Hanuman is the patron of martial arts and an example of courage, fortitude and excellence in Thailand.
 He is depicted as wearing a crown on his head and armor.
-He is depicted as an albino white, strong character with open mouth in action, sometimes shown carrying a trident.
+He is depicted as an albino with a strong character, open mouth, and sometimes is shown carrying a trident.

 Hanuman is the mascot of the 1st Asian Martial Arts Games in Bangkok, Thailand.

 Lineage

 Though Hanuman is described to be celibate in the Ramayana and most of the Puranas, according to some regional sources, Hanuman married Suvarchala, the daughter of Surya (Sun-God).

 However, once Hanuman was flying above the seas to go to Lanka, a drop of his sweat fell in the mouth of a crocodile, which eventually turned into a baby.
 The monkey baby was delivered by the crocodile, who was soon retrieved by Ahiravana, and raised by him, named Makardhwaja, and made the guard of the gates of Patala, the former's kingdom.
-One day, Hanuman, when going to save Rama and Lakshmana from Ahiravana, faced Makardhwaja and defeated him combat.
-Later, after knowing the reality and after saving both, he made his son, the king of Patala.
+One day, Hanuman, when going to save Rama and Lakshmana from Ahiravana, faced Makardhwaja and defeated him in combat.
+Later, after knowing the reality and after saving him, he made his son the king of Patala.

 The Jethwa clan claims to be a descendant of Makardhwaja, and, according to them, he had a son named Modh-dhwaja, who in turn had a son named Jeth-dhwaja, hence the name of the clan.